Confining potential in holographic bottom-up QCD from WKB: Bottom-up approach to D3/D7 model

-with $z^*$ a turning point in infinity.
+with $z^*$ a turning point (i.e., where $V(z^*) = M_n^2$ for a given state) in the asymptotic region.
 This set of conditions will allow us to solve the differential equation for the dilaton given in \eqref{dilaton-eng}.
 A plot of this dilaton field $\Phi(z)$ is depicted in Fig. \ref{fig:one}.

 Let us comment on the functional behavior of the dilaton.
-The dilaton in the region $z\to 0$ goes to $0$.
+The dilaton in the region $z\to 0$ vanishes.
 However, in the vicinity of $z=\pi/\sqrt{a}$, the dilaton diverges.
 Thus, the dilaton is effectively \emph{confined spatially}.
-In the bulk action, this characteristic will cause the bulk dynamics to be restricted, i.e., the quantity $\pi/\sqrt{a}$ behaves as a wall.
-Thus, $a$ is a \emph{confinement scale} in the same sense as $\kappa$ in the Softwall model \cite{Karch:2006pv}.
+In the bulk action \eqref{action-mes}, this characteristic will cause the bulk dynamics to be restricted, i.e., the quantity $\pi/\sqrt{a}$ behaves as a wall.
+Thus, $a$ is a \emph{confinement scale} in the same sense as $\kappa$ in the softwall model \cite{Karch:2006pv}.